-Notes: Robust standard errors clustered at the individual level in (0).
-All columns include fixed effects for Player 2 characteristics: sex, educational attainment, grew up in rural area, strength of belief in Christian God, and same tribe as Player 1.
-Odd-numbered columns include Player 1 fixed effects.
+Notes: Robust standard errors clustered at the individual level in ().
+All columns include fixed effects for Player 2 characteristics: sex. educational attainment, grew up in rural area, strength of belief in Christian God, and same tribe as Player 1.
+Odd-numbered columns include fixed effects for the equivalent Player 1 characteristics.
+Even-numbered columns include Player 1 fixed effects.
 Amount Sent to Other Player 1 sends to Player 2 in an anonymous dictator game (in CF).
 Traditional Beliefs is a variable from 1 to 4, where (1) is weak traditional beliefs, (2) neither weak nor strong traditional beliefs, and (4) very strong traditional beliefs as a 1 to 4 variable.
-Columns 3, 4, 7, 8, 11 and 12 present the results with an indicator variable that equals 1 if an individual has strong or very strong traditional beliefs, where the omitted category is weak traditional beliefs or neither weak nor strong traditional beliefs. p < 0.1; p < 0.05; p < 0.05; p < 0.01 traditional beliefs.
+Columns 3, 4, 7, 8, 11 and 12 present the results with an indicator variable that equals 1 if an individual has strong or very strong traditional beliefs, where the omitted category is weak traditional beliefs or neither weak nor strong traditional beliefs. \ p < 0.1; \\\ p < 0.05; \\\ p < 0.01 traditional beliefs.